markostijak/jarvis/modules/deployment/README.md

 By implementing `JarvisLifecycleListener` interface, it is very easy to extend Jarvis with additional features and functionalities.
-The `jarvis-deployment-core`, `jarvis-deployment-docker` and `jarvis-deployment-kubernetes` modules ate Jarvis extensions that adds an **annotation-driven** support for deploying services as Docker containers or as Kubernetes resources.
+The `jarvis-deployment-core`, `jarvis-deployment-docker` and `jarvis-deployment-kubernetes` modules are Jarvis extensions that adds an **annotation-driven** support for deploying services as Docker containers or as Kubernetes resources.

 # Getting Started